-- 1. For the reasons set out below and in accordance with section 32A(7) of the Liquor Act the Commission has determined to temporarily vary the conditions of the liquor licence for the premises known as The Hotel Darwin by : - a.
-Varying condition (3) under "Special Conditions" to read as follows: - "(3) The premises shall trade on ANZAC Day from 05:00am for breakfast associated services.
-Liquor sales are not authorised prior to the usual opening time of trade of 10:00am, however: - (a) On ANZAC Day in 2019 the premises shall trade as follows:
+- For the reasons set out below and in accordance with section 32A(7) of the Liquor Act the Commission has determined to temporarily vary the conditions of the liquor licence for the premises known as the Darwin Convention Centre by: - a.
+Permitting the premises to trade until 02:00 hours on Saturday 18 May 2019. - 2.
+In accordance with section 32A(9) the variation of the condition of licence is to take effect as at 24 April 2019.